Garage owner disqualified for trading whilst insolvent

 In investigating insolvent companies, the Insolvency Service always looks very closely at individuals who demonstrate a disregard for creditors and appropriate action is taken where wrongdoing is uncovered.

 Russell Gwyn Williams Date of birth is 30 March 1954.

-Bets Centres Ltd was subject to a creditors’ voluntary liquidation on 14 August 2014 and had an estimated deficiency of £373,803.
+Bets Centres Ltd (CRO No. 04565073) was incorporated on 16 October 2012.
+It traded from three separate locations in and around Cardiff.
+The company was subject to a creditors’ voluntary liquidation on 14 August 2014 and had an estimated deficiency of £373,803.

 A disqualification order has the effect that without specific permission of a court, a person with a disqualification cannot:

 - act as a director of a company